narmstro2020/02_Website_and_Database_Development_25-26/03_Styling with CSS/02_CSS Colors, Units, Fonts/Assignments/Assignment (English).md

 ### HTML Structure
 Create an HTML file with:
 1. A main heading (h1) for the page title
-2. Six sections, each containing:
-   - A subheading (h2) for the color format name
-   - At least 3 paragraph elements demonstrating different colors
-   - One article element with colored background

 ### CSS Requirements
 You must demonstrate ALL of the following color formats: